 Kristy nodded, glancing briefly around before turning back to face James.
 “I…”

 “What’s going on?
 We weren’t good hosts tonight, right?
 Sorry about that.”

-Kristy shakes her head.
+Kristy shook her head.
 “No.”

 “I’ll never forgive myself for it.”